 As a boss, try to make sure that you don’t start controlling your employees.
 Sure, you pay them but the more minds in a meeting the better the results.
 Try to make sure that you allow all your employees to talk and ask them questions too to encourage them.

-As an employee, talk to your manager if you think somethings wrong or if you have a better proposition regarding some matters.
+As an employee, talk to your manager if you think something wrong or if you have a better proposition regarding some matters.

 A toxic work environment is one of the worst things that can happen to you as a worker.
 Similarly, if you are in the position of management this will constantly worry you, always make sure that you keep an eye out for these signs and keep providing solutions readily.
 A happy workplace is all we need.

 A healthy workplace is a sign of a healthy business.
 If your workplace isn’t healthy enough and your employees aren’t feeling good at work—you are not gonna perform well in your industry.
-No matter at what scale your business is running at.
+No matter at what scale your business is running.

 The team is one of the most important things in a company or organization.
 Use these six points and check if your workplace is toxic or not and eliminate the problem makers.

-Usman Raza is the co-founder of Christian Marketing Experts and marketing strategist working with various brands online, and the content marketing manager of PSD to WordPress and a packaging design company.
+Usman Raza is a CEO and the co-founder of a Faith Based Marketing Company and a content marketing specialist working with PSD to WordPress Service, a Flavored Scented Candles Company, and a Criminal Defense Lawyer Minneapolis.
 He is devoted to helping small businesses bridge success gaps by providing in-depth, actionable advice on digital marketing, SEO, and small business growth.
 Follow him on Twitter @usmanintrotech.